openhab/openhab-docker/README.md

 **Accessing the console**

-You can connect to a console of an already running openhab container with following command:
+You can connect to a console of an already running openHAB container with following command:
 * ``docker ps``  - lists all your currently running container
 * ``docker exec -it openhab /openhab/runtime/bin/client`` - connect to given container by name
 * ``docker exec -it c4ad98f24423 /openhab/runtime/bin/client`` - connect to given container by id